-Employees who wish to voluntarily terminate employment with the District shall provide a minimum of two (2) weeks' written notice to their immediate supervisor, unless an emergency situation prevents such notice or upon agreement of the General Manager.
+Employees who wish to voluntarily terminate employment with the District in good standing shall provide a minimum of two (2)-weeks" prior written notice to their immediate supervisor, unless an emergency situation prevents such notice or upon agreement of the General Manager.
+Failure to provide advance notice (unless notice is waived) may be cause for denying future employment with the District.
+A resignation becomes final when the District accepts the resignation in writing.
+Once a resignation has been accepted, it is final and irrevocable.
+The District can accept a resignation even if it is submitted less than two weeks prior to the resignation date.
 The resignation shall be accepted upon submission and deemed effective on the date stated in the resignation.

-Section 4.15 Exit Interview
+Section 4.15 Exit Interview and Return of District Equipment/Property

 The Human Resources Manager or designee shall hold an exit interview with each regular separating employee or upon request.
 The interview shall include apprising the exiting employee of any applicable benefits (such as retirement) and providing information or referrals on how to receive such benefits.
 All District equipment, keys, credit cards, etc. shall be collected at or before the exit interview.
+Failure to return District equipment, property, etc. will result in the District recouping the value of such items to the fullest extent of the law.